Skip to Main Content

 Now Hiring for Job Positions throughout Central Ohio

-The ESC is now hiring for educator positions, including intervention specialists, teaching assistantsand more in schools throughout the Central Ohio region - some of which now include a $1500 hiring incentive.
-For more information regarding incentive eligibility, please see here.
+The ESC is now hiring for educator positions, including intervention specialists, teaching assistants, and more in schools throughout the Central Ohio region - some of which include a $1500 hiring incentive.

 Calendar of Events